sundayj/DevSculptor/pages/subscribe.md

 permalink: /subscribe
 ---

-If you'd like to receive updates from DevSculptor, please subscribe to the provided RSS feed via the button below.
+If you'd like to receive updates from {{ site.title }}, please subscribe to the provided RSS feed via the button below.

 <div id="rss-button"><a href="/feed.xml" target="_blank" rel="noopener noreferrer"><i class="fas fa-rss-square fa-6x"></i></a></div>